YashwanthKamireddi/Context-Aware-Music-Recommendation-System/README.md

 3. Fetch album art from Spotify (if credentials provided)
 4. Display mood-based recommendations in a Spotify-style UI

+Scores shown in the UI are calibrated by blending model probabilities with the configuration heuristics, so each playlist displays a realistic confidence range instead of every card reading 100%.

 ## 🤖 Core ML Details

 - **Features:** `acousticness, danceability, energy, instrumentalness, liveness, loudness, speechiness, tempo, valence`
 - **Models:** Random Forest Classifier (`n_estimators=100`, `max_depth=10`, `class_weight='balanced'`)
 - **Training Data:** 114K+ Spotify tracks with mood-based labeling
 - **Architecture:** Binary classification for each mood (workout, chill, party, focus, sleep)
-- **Serving:** Batch prediction with vectorized scoring for real-time recommendations
+- **Serving:** Batch prediction with vectorized scoring, sigmoid-based heuristic blending, and confidence filtering so playlist percentages span a realistic range instead of defaulting to 100%

 ## 🛠️ Useful Commands